Emirodgar/w-emirodgar-com/publicaciones/blog/seo/AAguia-contenido-ia.md

 En última instancia, la inteligencia artificial es una herramienta poderosa que puede mejorar significativamente nuestra capacidad para crear contenido, pero no debemos perder de vista el valor intrínseco del esfuerzo humano y la creatividad en este proceso.
 Es necesario encontrar un equilibrio entre el uso de la IA y el mantenimiento de la calidad y la autenticidad en nuestro contenido, siempre con un enfoque en satisfacer las necesidades y expectativas de nuestra audiencia.

+Content creation has been the most impact area so far.

+There is nothing wrong in drafting pages with AI if it saves you time.

+It's bad to use AI to write a good portion of your articles and complain it doesn't rank.

+The hype of AI didn't stop people from creating a myriad of new tools.

+From text generation to internal linking, you have a LOT of new options.

+That's good... until it isn't.

+Companies spend money on AI solutions without having a data culture or the right people to work with them.

+Buying a tool doesn't mean you will be able to fit it into your processes.

+This is often the case in Enterprise SEO:

+Company A buys an enterprise tool

+The staff is too busy working on other projects

+No one implements the recommendations

+Why should I even use YOUR tool if my workflows don't support it?

+Hot but legit take: we should listen to actual AI professionals and not marketers.​IT systems aren't toys to play with.

+Being ashamed of sharing your content is a strong indicator of the effort you put into it.

+AI is a blessing, now more people will be forced to put effort into content.​Do you think great content is mainstream?​Think again, quality content is a rarity.

+There is no need for complex solutions if you are a small business.
+Think about growing first!

+Donde sí pone el foco:

+Classifying pages

+Summarizing websites

+Internal Linking

+Extracting entities from text